osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 ## Using `roslaunch` to Spawn URDF Robots

-There are two ways to launch your URDF-based robot into Gazebo using `roslaunch`:
+There are two ways to launch your URDF-based robot into Gazebo-classic using `roslaunch`:

 **ROS Service Call Spawn Method**